Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 That becomes the dominant issue in an election.

-Uh the health ministry becomes the most powerful position in cabinet.
+The health ministry becomes the most powerful position in cabinet.

 It's where you want to be.

-Uh the things like being foreign minister or defense minister are no longer important.
+Things like being foreign minister or defense minister are no longer important.

-Now you think about you think about the way that is in the United States.
+Now, you think about the way that is in the United States.

-Now that the you you may say, well, why shouldn't we get that perk too?
+Now, you may say, well, why shouldn't we get that perk too?

-Uh why but but it won't work if America does it.
+But it won't work if America does it.

-In other words, why, if the American system is so bad and so embarrassingly bad compared to Canada and Europe, is it the leader in medical technology?
+In other words, why if the American system is so bad and so embarrassingly bad compared to Canada and Europe, is it the leader in medical technology?

 Is it the leader in new cures?

-Is it the leader in uh new medications?
+Is it the leader in new medications?

-None of these things are going to continue once it becomes just another socialized health care system.
+None of these things are going to continue once it becomes just another socialized healthcare system.

-But normally it's like I'm normally kind of under under the weather slightly.
+I must say, by the way, that I always love being on this show, but normally it's like I'm normally kind of under the weather slightly.

-I'd just flown in from Australia, so I arrived here with like kind of I arrived here with fifteen minutes to go and uh and HR and Mr. Snerdley were all all panicking, you know.
+So I arrived here with like kind of 15 minutes to go and HR and Mr. Snurdley were all panicking, you know.

-Vermont Airspace had been closed.
+Vermont airspace had been closed.

 I don't even know.